RikuKarasuma/java-byte-scrambler/README.md

 # java-byte-scrambler
-Java Byte Scrambling/Manipulation Tools with an Emphasis on Data Security, particularly in sending data across networks.
+Java Byte scrambling/manipulation tools with an emphasis on Data Security, particularly in sending data across networks.

 Features as of yet: <br><br>
 <b>Encoded Messaging</b> (EncodedMessage) <br>